PinkLego/PinkLego/README.md

 - 👋 Hi, I’m @Kamui
-- 👀 I’m interested in cringe stuff :(
+- 👀 I’m interested in stuff
-- 🌱 I’m currently building a website :D
+- 🌱 I’m currently building a visual novel:D
 - 💞️ I’m looking to collaborate on nothing, sorry lol
 - 📫 How to reach me - you can't lol